English defamation law: Damages

 The level of damages awarded for defamation cases have been subject to sustained criticism from judges and academics.

 Some have commented that libel damages are high compared to the sums awarded for personal injuries.
 In a consultation considering personal injury damages the Law Commission commented that:

 The disparity between the sums of compensation awarded offends the proper relationship which ought to exist between pain, suffering and loss of amenity on the one hand and loss of reputation and injury to feelings on the other.
 A "wrong scale of values" is being applied.

-citing various awards including: in John v MGN [1992]; Donovan v The Face Magazine [1993]; and Sutcliffe v Private Eye [1989].
-And contrasting these with a payment "in the region of to " for "a person who loses a leg through amputation".
+citing various awards including: in John v MGN [1992]; Donovan v The Face Magazine [1993]; and Sutcliffe v Private Eye [1989]; and contrasting these with a payment "in the region of to " for "a person who loses a leg through amputation".

-However, the commission goes on to note that defamation damages have a "vindicatory element", and that notwithstanding comments from some judges (McCarey v Associated Newspapers Ltd, 1965), "the prevailing English judicial approach is that a valid comparison cannot be made between personal injury awards and damages for defamation".
-But concludes that, "we do not believe that such counter-arguments can explain, or indeed justify, a practice "whereby a plaintiff in an action for libel may recover a larger sum by way of damages for an injury to his reputation...than the damages awarded for pain and suffering to the victim of an industrial accident who has lost an eye..."
+However, the commission went on to note that defamation damages have a "vindicatory element", and that notwithstanding comments from some judges (McCarey v Associated Newspapers Ltd, 1965), "the prevailing English judicial approach is that a valid comparison cannot be made between personal injury awards and damages for defamation"; but concludes that "we do not believe that such counter-arguments can explain, or indeed justify, a practice 'whereby a plaintiff in an action for libel may recover a larger sum by way of damages for an injury to his reputation ... than the damages awarded for pain and suffering to the victim of an industrial accident who has lost an eye ..."

-In the ECHR case, Tolstoy Miloslavsky v.
-United Kingdom the European Court of Human Rights in Strasbourg added to the criticism of awards given by juries.
+In the ECHR case Tolstoy Miloslavsky v.
+United Kingdom, the European Court of Human Rights in Strasbourg added to the criticism of awards given by juries.
 Defamation is a curious part of the law of tort in this respect, because usually juries are present.
 The argument goes that juries, when deciding how much to award, will be told the awards in previous cases.
 They will have a tendency to push to the limits of what was awarded before, leading to a general upward drift of payouts.
 However, in John & MGN Ltd [1997] QB 586, the Court of Appeal laid down rules to constrain the jury's discretion, and give more comprehensive advice before juries decide.